-The keypad (Figure 3-2) is mounted on the control box door.
+The Keypad (Figure 3-2) is mounted on the right-hand side of the control box.
 The keypad consists of eleven push button switches that act as the user's interface with the controller.
 Descriptions of the switch functions are provided in Table 3-1.